isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-do-fruit-flies-live/index.md

 Sickness is something you always try to avoid.
 The fact that fruit flies are irritating is termed as a special kind of sickness as where they are you can stay at peace.

-Moreover, these flies lands and touch over other contaminated substances before feeding on your food thus bringing disease
-- causing germs to it.
+Moreover, these flies lands and touch over other contaminated substances before feeding on your food thus bringing disease-causing germs to it.

 The larvae stage of fruit flies mostly prefer feeding on fermenting/rotting food.
 They accelerates the action of bacteria as well as food poisoning.
 If such food is eaten, it may cause illness, stomach upset or other types of sicknesses.